Nearly 300 demand South Korea probe their adoptions abroad

 Møller’s group last month initially filed applications from 51 Danish adoptees calling for the commission to investigate their adoptions, which were handled by Holt and KSS.

 The move attracted intense attention from Korean adoptees from the world, prompting the group to expand its campaign to Holt and KSS adoptees outside of Denmark.
-The 232 applications additionally filed on Tuesday included 165 cases from Denmark, 36 cases from the United States and 31 cases combined from Belgium, the Netherlands, Norway and Germany.
+The 232 additional applications received so far included 165 cases from Denmark, 36 cases from the United States and 31 cases combined from Belgium, the Netherlands, Norway and Germany.

 The commission, which was set up in December 2020 to investigate human rights atrocities under military governments that ruled South Korea from the 1960s to 1980s, must decide in three or four months whether to open an investigation into the applications filed by adoptees.
 If it does, that could possibly trigger the most far-reaching inquiry into foreign adoptions in the country, which has never fully reconciled with the child export frenzy engineered by its past military leaders.

-While the commission’s deadline for applications comes in December, Møller said his group will try to persuade the commission to accept more adoptions from adoptees on a rolling basis if it decides to investigate the cases.
+While the commission’s deadline for applications comes in December, Møller said his group will try to persuade the commission to keep the door open for more applications from adoptees if it decides to investigate the cases.

 “There are many more adoptees that have written us, called us, been in contact with us.
 They are afraid to submit to this case because they fear that the adoption agencies will ... burn the original documents and retaliate,” said Møller.
-He said such concerns are greater among adoptees who discovered that the agencies had switched their identities to replace other children who died, got too sick to travel or were re-taken by the Korean families before they could be sent to Western adopters.
+He said such concerns are greater among adoptees who discovered that the agencies had switched their identities.

+Holt didn’t immediately respond to calls for comment.
+Choon Hee Kim, an adoption worker who has been with the KSS since the 1970s, said the agency is willing to discuss issues surrounding its adoptions with adoptees individually but not with the media.

+When asked about KSS letters admitting to the falsifying of biological origins, Kim said: “The adoptees are saying they received such letters because they did, and it’s not like they are making things up.”

 About 200,000 South Koreans were adopted overseas during the past six decades, mainly to white parents in the United States and Europe and mostly during the 1970s and 1980s.

-Note: This version has corrected the spelling of Louise in first paragraph.